For small businesses, spending money on or even simply finding money that can be allocated to marketing is a big decision.

 Benefit #8 – Email allows you to add a personal touch to your marketing

-A key outcome of the ???? report is that more emails will be opened if they?re personalised.
-Now, don?t make the mistake of thinking that personalisation means simply including the person?s name.
+A key outcome of various studies is that more emails will be opened if they’re personalised.
+Now, don’t make the mistake of thinking that personalisation means simply including the person’s name.
 Our readers are too smart for that.
-If they?ve given you their name, they aren?t surprised if you use it.
+If they’ve given you their name, they aren’t surprised if you use it.